The Complete School Carnival Planning Guide for PTOs and PTAs

 Nail down your budget.
 This will drive your big decisions.
 Many parent groups have put on wonderful, well-attended carnivals with tight budgets.
 With a bigger budget, you may be able to afford rides, more elaborate games, and additional food options.

 Test some games.
 Interactive games are one of the hallmarks of a carnival.
 They can also cause anxiety among parents who fear kids will reject homemade games.
 Test-market new games on your children, and don’t be surprised if they’re just as happy throwing a ball in a hoop as playing an active video game.
-Standard go-to games include a cakewalk, a ring toss, and a fishing activity.
+Standard go-to games include musical cakes, a ring toss, and a fishing activity.

 Plan other activities.
 Beyond games, carnivals often feature pony rides, face-painting, hayrides, and even amusement rides like a small Ferris wheel.
 Musical performances by students or local bands are a good way to draw a crowd.
 Contests such as a bake-off or a chili cook-off are also popular.